LaardCommunity/LaardCommunity.github.io/events.md

 sidebar_link: true
 ---

-We are planning to hold online and in-person meetings in the near future.
-Be sure to join our mailing list and follow us on social media to stay up to date!
+We hold regular online and in-person meetings – be sure to join our mailing list and follow us on social media to stay up to date!

 <iframe
   src="https://calendar.google.com/calendar/embed?src=laard.community%40gmail.com&ctz=Europe%2FParis"